pop-os/python-apt/doc/source/library/apt_pkg.rst

         Constant for comparing :attr:`AcquireItem.status`

 .. class:: AcquireFile(owner, uri[, md5, size, descr, short_descr, destdir, destfile])

     Create a new :class:`AcquireFile()` object and register it with *acquire*, so it will be fetched.
-AcquireFile objects provide no methods or attributes and are completely useless at the moment.
+You must always keep around a reference to the object, otherwise it will be removed from the Acquire queue again.

     The parameter *owner* refers to an :class:`Acquire()` object as returned by :func:`GetAcquire`.
 The file will be added to the Acquire queue